What is a Synchronous Motor? | Construction, Working Principle and Applications

 • Stator winding

-It is a 3-phase star or delta-connected super-enameled copper winding inserted in the stator slots.
+It is a 3-phase star or delta-connected super-enamelled copper winding inserted in the stator slots.

 • Rotor